Flavour structure of the nucleon electromagnetic form factors and transverse charge densities in the chiral quark-soliton model: Transverse charge densities

 The lower panel of Fig.~\ref{fig:TCDs} plots the transverse magnetisation densities inside both a proton and a neutron.
 The results from the SU(2) model are similar to those from the SU(3) model.
 As expected from their values of the anomalous magnetic moments, the transverse magnetisation densities inside a proton are positive but those inside a neutron turn out to be negative.
-We will soon observe that the up quark and the down quark are indeed magnetised oppositely each other, which explains the results of the transverse magnetisation densities inside a proton and a neutron.
+We will soon observe that the up quark and the down quark contribute oppositely to the magnetisation, which explains the results of the transverse magnetisation densities inside a proton and a neutron.

 In Fig.~\ref{fig:flvTCDs}, the transverse charge and magnetisation densities are depicted for each flavour, in the left panel and the right panel, respectively.
 The results of the transverse densities in Fig.~\ref{fig:flvTCDs} do not include the charges for each flavor.
 The charge densities for the up and the down quarks look similar to the proton one shown in Fig.~\ref{fig:TCDs} and the SU(2) results generally larger in the center region but fall off faster than the SU(3) ones.
 The strange quark case shows interesting features.
 While the charge density is found to be positive in the inner region, it becomes negative as $b$ increases.
 Note that the down quark inside a nucleon is more magnetised than the up quark but was directed opposite to the up quark, which results in the negative larger value of the anomalous magnetic moment for the down quark than for the up quark (see Tab.~\ref{tab:2}).
 The strange transverse magnetisation densities look very different from those for the up and down quarks: In the inner part of the nucleon, the strange quark is negatively magnetised.
 As $b$ increases, the strange magnetisation density turns positive.
 As a result, the strange anomalous magnetic moment turns out to be small but positive: $\kappa_s=0.10$ (see Tab.~\ref{tab:2}).